clelandlab/quick/docs/API References/mercator.md

 - `soccfg` QICK board socket config object.
 - `cfg` (dict) Mercator protocol in a Python dictionary. **Mercator will modify this dictionary, including flattening steps and evaluating gains.**

-> Properties and methods including `Mercator.c`, `Mercator.initialize` and `Mercator.body` should never be used manually and therefore not documented.

 ### 🔵Mercator.acquire

 ```python